 The residency takes place in the facilities of the Kilpisjärvi Biological Station.
 The Station provides the residents with a combined living and working environment, kitchen, bathroom, sauna and internet connection.
 The residents have access to scientific equipment, a basic fiel laboratory facilities, the library and seminar room as well as the usage of field equipment.
 A dedicated mentor in Kilpisjärvi will familiarize residents with the local environment and customs upon arrival.

-The open call to the residency program opens the in July 2019.
+The open call to the residency program opens the 30th of June 2019.
 Ars Bioarctica residency programme is devided into 4 seasons and each residency period is either 2 first weeks or 2 last weeks of the month or the whole month.
 The residency periods available in this open call are June and October 2020 and January and March 2021.
-The desired period should be stated in the application.
+The desired period should be mentioned in the application.

-All applicants will be notified about the selection by the beginning of the month of October 2019.
+All applicants will be notified about the selection during the month of August 2019.

 Bioart Society is currently not able to support travel and accommodation.
 The costs for the resident will include: